 The American Girl Dolls institution should try to be a good role model – just like the characters in the American Girl Dolls books!

-This artilce was posted on Friday, January 11th, 2008 at 7:39 pm and is filed under American Girl Books, American Girl Dolls, Books & Stories, Countries & Cultures, Dolls, Me Dolls, Parenting, Toys, USA.
+This article was posted on Friday, January 11th, 2008 at 7:39 pm and is filed under American Girl Books, American Girl Dolls, Books & Stories, Countries & Cultures, Dolls, Me Dolls, Parenting, Toys, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.